PediatricOpenTargets/documentation/README.md

 Publicly available files are further subjected to “germline masking,” which removes low frequency variants that could be used to identify the sample donor.
 For more details see the GitHub release at [Kid's First Somatic Variant Workflow](https://github.com/kids-first/kf-somatic-workflow) or to run the pipeline see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-somatic-variant-workflow).
 Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.
-Panel data was not reprocessed and the variant files provided by the submitters were merged with our harmonized data files.

 ### Somatic Alteration Data